cosminadrianpopescu/azul/api.md

 **Parameters**:

-* group The group for which to open a new float
 * force If true, then ask for a remote connection even if the `AZUL_REMOTE_CONNECTION` variable is set
+* opts The options for the newly opened remote float pane (optional):
+  - group The group for which to open a new float
-* config The win_config to pass (see `vim.api.nvim_win_get_config`)
+  - win_config The win_config to pass (see `vim.api.nvim_win_get_config`)
-* to_restore If the opened float is a restored float from a layout, it contains the float saved in the layout file
+  - to_restore If the opened float is a restored float from a layout, it contains the float saved in the layout file

 Like `open_float`, but it opens a new floating pane remotely connected